TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Notes:***

+### 3.4 Tests for Reading Initial Cost Values

+These tests verify the that initial cost files are read in correctly and their values are correctly stored in link segment objects.
+They do not run the traffic assignment.
+These tests use the same input network as the “Tests using the Basic Network” test cases in Section 3.4, but they do not run the traffic assignment.
+The network files are only included to allow the CustomPlanItProject object to be instantiated.

+** Test Configuration **

+- Traditional Static Assignment
+- MSA Smoothing Method
+- Link Based Relative Duality Gap Function
+- BPR Cost Function

+#### 3.4.1 reading_initial_cost_values

+***Purpose:***

+Tests that the values of an initial costs file are read in by start and end node and registered by PlanItProject, and that the stored values match the expected ones by link external id.

+***Description:***

+This test does not run the traffic assignment.
+It reads a files of initial cost values which identifies links by the external ids of upstream and downstream nodes into PlanIt.
+It then tests that these values match those in another file which contains in another file which identifies links by link segment external id.

+***Location:***

+`src\test\resources\testcases\initial_costs\xml\readingInitialCostValues`

+***Notes:***

+Only the initial costs file which identifies links by their start and end node is actually read into PLANit.
+The other file provides values to verify that it PLANit has stored the data correctly.

+#### 3.4.2 reading_initial_cost_values_with_missing_rows

+***Purpose:***

+Tests that the read in initial costs values match the expected ones when there are some rows missing in the standard results files.

+***Description:***

+- This test reads in a file of initial costs, and compares the stored results to those in a standard results file.
+- The standard results file does not have values for all the link segments, but the test should successfully match those values it does have to corresponding values which have been stored.

+***Location:***

+`src\test\resources\testcases\initial_costs\xml\readingInitialCostValues`

+***Notes:***

+#### 3.4.3 test_reading_initial_cost_values_with_missing_rows_in_input_file

+***Purpose:***

+Tests that PlanItProject throws an exception when the input XML is missing some link segments which are included in the initial costs file.

+***Description:***

+Tests that PlanItProject throws an exception when the initial costs file references a link segment which has not been defined

+***Location:***

+`src\test\resources\testcases\initial_costs\xml\readingInitialCostValuesWithLinkSegmentsMissingInputFile`

+***Notes:***

 ### 3.5 Route Choice Tests

 Tests in Section 3.5 use more complicated networks.
 The networks have previously been run on OmniTRANS.